Nivalyx/osu-wiki/wiki/Tournaments/POT/2022/en.md

 3. The list of players who are deemed to be eligible to compete in the tournament will be published by the Tournament Management after the Registration Phase has ended.
 4. Testplayers, referees, and map selectors may not participate as players in this tournament.

+### Round-specific rules

-### Qualifier rules
+#### Qualifier rules

 1. Each player will have to sign up to one of the twenty Qualifier lobbies that have been scheduled and prepared by the Tournament Management in advance.
 2. In the lobby, players will have to consecutively play all of the ten Qualifier beatmaps in the order of NM1 → NM2 → NM3 → NM4 → HD1 → HD2 → HR1 → HR2 → DT1 → DT2.
 3. Players **are not allowed** to ban any beatmaps in the Qualifiers.
 4. Players **are not allowed** to join in (or register for) more than one Qualifier lobbies.
-5. 32 players with the **highest average rank combined from each individual Qualifier beatmaps** will advance to the knock-out stages.
-   - If there are two (or more) players who share the same average rank, the player that holds the higher total score combined from all ten Qualifier beatmaps will be placed in the higher seed.
+5. Based on their performance in the Qualifier, players will be placed in seeds based on their average percentage across all ten qualifier beatmaps as illustrated by [this formula](http://www.indeed.com/career-advice/career-development/how-to-calculate-average-percentage).
 6. Failure to attend in any of the twenty Qualifier lobbies will result in an instant elimination from the tournament.

-### Knock-out stage rules
+#### Knock-out stage rules

-1. The 12 players who managed to get through from the Qualifiers will be matched to each other based on their Qualifiers seeding.
+1. All will be matched to each other based on their Qualifiers seeding.
 2. Players will compete against each other using the Double Elimination system.
 3. The Double Elimination System works as follows:
    - Players who lose in the Upper Bracket can still play again on the Lower Bracket.
    - Players who lose in the Lower Bracket will be eliminated from the tournament.
-   - In the Grand Final match, the winner of the the Upper Bracket will only need to win a single match against their opponent in order to claim the championship title.
+   - In the Grand Final, the winner of the the Upper Bracket will only need to win a single match against their opponent in order to claim the championship title.
 The winner of the Lower Bracket, however, will need to win two matches and enforce a Bracket Reset against their opponent in order to claim the championship title.
 4. Players who can compete in the next round are determined by:
    - In the Round of 12 and the Quarterfinals, each player needs to win 5 points in order to win a match.
 (Best-of-9)
-   - In the Semifinals and the Finals (week 1), each player needs to win 6 points in order to win a match.
+   - In the Semifinals and the first Finals week, each player needs to win 6 points in order to win a match.
 (Best-of-11)
-   - In the Finals (week 2), each player needs to win 7 points in order to to win a match.
+   - In the second Finals week, each player needs to win 7 points in order to to win a match.
 (Best-of-13)
    - Players who win by default.
    - Whether there are players who are disqualified from the tournament.